NateyJay/layermap/README.md

 A modular heatmap library for R-base graphics

-## But why?
+# But why?
 There are many excellent fully featured heatmap/plot libraries.
-While those may be excellent for data exploration, they often produce images which are difficult to get to **"publication quality"**.
+While those may be excellent for data exploration (notably, [pheatmap](https://github.com/raivokolde/pheatmap)), they often produce images which are difficult to get to **"publication quality"**.
 Figure quality is *essential* for demonstration of your data and this is no more relevant than with heatmaps, which can be notorious for being inscruitably dense.

 This package is meant to address a couple of what I see as a couple common problems which are **hard to fix in other tools:**